umee-network/umee/x/uibc/README.md

 ## IBC ICS20 Hooks

 The IBC ICS20 hooks are part of our [ICS20 middleware](https://github.com/umee-network/umee/blob/main/x/uibc/uics20/ibc_module.go#L25) that enables ICS-20 token transfers to trigger message execution.
 This functionality allows cross-chain calls that involve token movement.
-IBC hooks are useful for a variety of use cases, including cross-chain lending and leverage, which are an extremely powerful primitive.
+IBC hooks enable powerful use cases such as cross-chain lending and leverage.

 ### Hooks: Concepts